The 2018 Paris Yellow Vests protests is the setting for this efficient, well acted but unexciting police procedural.

 The film is set during the events of December 2018, when the yellow vests (gilets jaunes) protests led to violent clashes between the police and anti-tax demonstrators.

-In the fictional Case 137 Stephanie (Drucker), a member of the IGPN (’the police’s police’), initiates inquiry into an attack on Guillaume (Come Peronnet), a young man who attended the protests and was shot with riot gun by police.
-Who is responsible for what she claims was an unprovoked attack, which has led to Guillaume suffering fractured skull and brain damage.
+In the fictional Case 137, Stephanie (Drucker), a member of the IGPN (’the police’s police’), initiates inquiry into an attack on Guillaume (Come Peronnet), a young man who attended the protests and was shot with a riot gun by police.

 Moll incorporates actual photos and videos of the protests into the story.
 That archival footage lends Case 137 verisimilitude, as does the director’s stripped-down approach to Stephanie’s investigation.

-Moll gives the scenes of Stephanie questioning policemen or witnesses crisp efficiency.
+Moll gives the scenes of Stephanie questioning policemen or witnesses crisp,matter-of-fact efficiency.

-What generates interest are the breaks in the case, as when she tracks down a timid maid, Alicia (Guslagie Malanda, Saint Omer), who might have witnessed what happened to Guillaume.
+What generates interest are the breaks in the case, as when she tracks down a timid maid, Alicia (Guslagie Malanda, Saint Omer), who might have witnessed Guillaume’s assault.

-Stephanie’s devotion to her job is never fully explained; there are only hints of why she went from being a police officer to investigating wrongdoing within the force; her ex husband (Stanislas Merhar) is a hard-nosed cop.
+Stephanie’s devotion to her job is never fully explained; there are only hints of why she went from being a police officer to one investigating wrongdoing within the force; her ex-husband (Stanislas Merhar) is a hard-nosed cop.

 Stephanie is a woman who believes passionately in her job, which is often thankless.
 In the process, she is subjected to verbal abuse from both Guillaume’s anguished family and police officers who think she’s betraying them.

-Drucker makes heroic her character’s resourceful resilience heroic, even as she grasps the hopelessness of her quest to bring the offending policemen to justice.
+Drucker makes her character’s resourceful resilience heroic, even as she occasionally stumbles, forced to grasp the hopelessness of her quest to bring the offending policemen to justice.

-Case 137’s matter of fact style makes the film too generic, despite the attention to timely racial, class and gender issues, specifically a dissident professional mid-aged female working in (or against) a heavily aggressive and younger male police force.
+Case 137’s matter of fact style makes the film too generic, despite its attention to issues of racial, class and gender biases and discrimination, specifically a dissident professional middle-aged female working in (or against) a heavily aggressive and younger male police force.

 Credits: